TinEye/tineyeservices_python/README.rst

 =================================

-**tineyeservices** is a Python client for the MatchEngine, MobileEngine, and MulticolorEngine APIs.
-MatchEngine, MobileEngine and MulticolorEngine are general image matching engines that allow you to perform large scale image comparisons for a variety of tasks.
+**tineyeservices** is a Python client for the MatchEngine, MobileEngine, MulticolorEngine and WineEngine APIs.
+MatchEngine, MobileEngine, MulticolorEngine and WineEngine are general image matching engines that allow you to perform large scale image comparisons for a variety of tasks.
 See `<http://services.tineye.com/>`_ for more information.

 Installation